What Is The Most Likely Mechanism For The Following Reaction

 What Is a Reaction Mechanism?

 A reaction mechanism describes the detailed sequence of elementary steps by which a chemical reaction occurs.
-Consider this: think of it as a molecular-level roadmap showing exactly how bonds break and form during a reaction.
+So think of it as a molecular-level roadmap showing exactly how bonds break and form during a reaction.
 Unlike the overall stoichiometric equation, which only shows the starting materials and final products, a mechanism reveals the intermediate species and transition states that exist along the reaction pathway.

 Common Types of Reaction Mechanisms in Organic Chemistry